 The ancestors of the lacick surname lived among the ancient Anglo-Saxon culture.
 The name comes from when they lived in the village of Laycock in the West Riding of Yorkshire.
 The surname was originally derived from the Old English words leah cocc, which refers to the meadow with the wild birds.

 Another Laycock is a parish, in the union and hundred of Chippenham, Chippenham and Calne in Wiltshire.

 Lacock is mentioned in the Domesday Book of 1086 and Lacock Abbey was founded on the manorial lands by Ela, Countess of Salisbury in 1232.

 Early Origins of the lacick family

 The surname lacick was first found in Laycock, now a a suburb of the town of Keighley in the West Riding of Yorkshire.
 The first record of the family dates back to the Yorkshire Poll Tax Rolls of 1379 where Johanna Lakkoc; Johannes de Laccok; and Thomas de Lacokke were each listed.

 Because of the proximity to the Scottish border, records in Scotland were found as early as 1492 when William Laicok was vicar of Retre (Rattray.)
 Later John Lacok canon of Dunkeld, was auditor of accounts of the bishopric between 1505 and 1517.

 Early History of the lacick family

-Another 244 words (17 lines of text) covering the years 1685 and 1648 are included under the topic Early lacick History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our lacick research.
+Another 122 words (9 lines of text) covering the years 1685 and 1648 are included under the topic Early lacick History in all our PDF Extended History products and printed products wherever possible.

 lacick Spelling Variations